Tesla Semi: History

 In 2018, Tesla announced that Semi prototypes were being tested with real cargo, hauling battery packs from Nevada to California.

-Company plans to put the Semi into production were substantially delayed.
+The company's plans to put the Semi into production were substantially delayed.
 At the 2017 unveiling, production was slated to begin in 2019.
-In January 2020, Musk stated that a lack of battery production capability was one limiting factor for the conservative Semi production timeline, with the company choosing to use battery supply for passenger cars instead.
+In January 2020, Musk stated that a lack of battery production capability was one limiting factor for the conservative Semi production timeline, with the company choosing to use its battery supply for passenger cars instead.
 In January 2021, the company announced that Semi production would be delayed until the end of 2021, as the company hoped to ramp up high-volume production of its "tabless" 4680 battery cells (previewed in September 2020) to meet the demand for the Semi and other vehicles.
-In October 2021, Musk announced that the production of the Semi would slip into 2023.
+In October 2021, Musk announced that production of the Semi would slip into 2023.

 In October 2022, Musk announced on Twitter the start of production of the 500 mile range model that would be delivered in December.

-In November 2022, the company reported that a Tesla Semi had completed a 500 mile drive while weighing 81000 lb.
+In November 2022, the company reported that a Semi had completed a 500 mile drive while weighing 81000 lb.

 On December 1, 2022, Tesla began customer deliveries at an evening event hosted at the manufacturing facility in Nevada.
 PepsiCo received the first Semis of their large order for use with Pepsi beverage and Frito-Lay snack food transportation fleets.
 PepsiCo Vice President Mike O'Connell stated that the Semis can haul Frito-Lay food products for around 425 miles (684 km), but for heavier loads of sodas, the trucks will make shorter trips of around 100 miles (160 km).

 In late 2023, Tesla announced plans to establish a charging network for the Semi in the southwestern US.
-The network is expected to cost as much as $100M.
+The network is expected to cost around $100M.

+Following years of delays, Tesla used ACT Expo 2024 to provide updated production and deployment plans for the Semi program including plans for volume Semi production beginning in 2026 and outlined additional deployments for PepsiCo’s fleet.

 As of May 2024, Walmart, Costco, Sysco, Martin Brower, and US Foods were also testing the Semi.
 In August 2024, third-party logistics provider NFI tested the Semi and reported an efficiency of 1.64 kWh/mile.
 In October 2024, DHL reported an efficiency of 1.72 kWh/mile loaded with 34000 kg gross-combined weight over 625 km on a single charge.